SheldonHH/BTC_Indicators/README.md

 10. Realized Price - UTXO Age Bands
 	- Definition: a set of realized prices along with age bands.
 The metrics help us to overview **each cohort’s holding** behavior by overlaying a set of different realized prices.
 Realized price is calculated as Realized Cap divided by the total supply.

+## Order Books
+measure movements within exchanges to provide a near real-time view of trading activity.
+Each indicator refreshes every 1 minutes
+1. Bid-Ask Spread (refresh every 1min, display last 12 hours activity)
+	- Definition: a measure of liquidity calculating the difference between the ask **price and bid price in a limit order book.**

+2. Exchange-Onchain Market Depth
+	- Definition: numbers of open buy and sell orders at difference prices and on-chain positions at those price ranges (circles on top graph)

+3. Trades per Side
+	- Definition:
+		- Measure the **number (or volume) of trades** where the buyers "crossed the spread" and bought at the Ask price vs the number (or volume) of trades where sellers "crossed the spread" and sold at **Bid price**, per minute.
+	- Types of **Buyer - Seller Trades Difference**
+		- 1 minute, 10 minutes, 30 minutes, 1 hour, 3 hours, 6 hours, 12 hours